House of Grimaldi

+Every Prince of Monaco has been a member of the House of Grimaldi.
+Since the 18th century, the princes have been agnatic descendants of other families that have inherited through the female line and adopted the Grimaldi name.
+In 1715, Jacques Goyon de Matignon married Louise Hippolyte, Princess of Monaco, the last Grimaldi agnatic heir.
+He and his male line descendants, adopting the Grimaldi name, ruled as princes of Monaco from 1731 to 1949.
+During much of the Ancien Régime, the family resided in the French court, where from 1642 to 1715, they used the title of Duke of Valentinois.

 The current head of the house is Albert II of Monaco, Sovereign Prince of Monaco, who is the son and successor of Prince Rainier III and the Princess consort Grace of Monaco, formerly known as Grace Kelly.

 Beginnings in Genoa

+The noble Grimaldi family, originally from France, moved to Genoa in 1070 with Inigo Grimaldo.
+In the capital, several families united under the name of Grimaldi and became one of the most powerful families in Genoa, later leading the Guelph political faction, which supported the Pope's interests and opposed the Ghibellines, who supported the Holy Roman Empire.

 The Grimaldis descend from Grimaldo, a Genoese consul who lived during the time of the early Crusades.
 He may have been a son of Otto Canella, an earlier consul of the Republic of Genoa.
 His numerous descendants led maritime expeditions throughout the Mediterranean, the Black Sea, and the North Sea.
 They quickly became one of the most powerful families of Genoa.

 The Grimaldis feared that the head of a rival Genoese family could break the fragile balance of power in a coup and become lord of Genoa, as had happened in other Italian cities.
 They entered into a Guelphic alliance with the Fieschi family.
 In 1271, the Guelphs were banned from Genoa, and the Grimaldi took refuge in their castles in Liguria and Provence.
 They signed a treaty with Charles of Anjou, King of Sicily and Count of Provence to retake control of Genoa.
 In 1276, they accepted a peace under the auspices of the Pope, but the civil war continued.
-Not all the Grimaldis chose to return to Genoa and settled in their fiefdoms, where they could raise armies.
+Not all the Grimaldis chose to return to Genoa and instead settled in their fiefdoms, where they could raise armies.